Alitejawi/Clean-macOS-Setup/README.md

 1. Clean installation of macOS (version 10.15+)
 2. Signed to the Apple Store with your iCloud account
-3. Clone the repo with the command `git clone https://github.com/Alitejawi/Clean-macOS-Setup.git ~/Clean-macOS-Setup`
+3. Clone the repo with the command and jump into the directory `git clone https://github.com/Alitejawi/Clean-macOS-Setup.git ~/Clean-macOS-Setup`

 ## Setup

-Open __Terminal.app__ and run the command `chmod -R 777 ~/Clean-macOS-Setup && ~/Clean-macOS-Setup/Clean-macOS-Setup.sh`, the following promtp will appear from which you can choose one of the options:
+Open __Terminal.app__ and run the command `chmod -R 777 ~/Clean-macOS-Setup && ~/Clean-macOS-Setup/Clean-macOS-Setup.sh`, the following prompt will appear from which you can choose one of the options:

 <p align="center">
   <a href="https://github.com/Alitejawi/Clean-macOS-Setup">